 Taking in the breathtaking beauty of Wasgamuwa is not a bad way to start a cycling day.
 After a well-earned rest and healthy food, you will commence a 48-mile trail hike that will lead you to the spice capital of Sri Lanka: Matale.
 The day will start with a half-mile climb over Laggala Pass to access the spice trail.
 The higher altitudes means temperatures may drop, so it’s recommended you take a waterproof jacket or some kind of lightweight cover to keep you comfortable in cooler atmospheres.
-From Matale, you will be transferred to Sri Lanka’s second-largest city, Kandy, where you will then have a day of rest and relaxation at the Kandy House or Earl's Regency Hotel.
+From Matale, you will be transferred to Sri Lanka’s second-largest city, Kandy, where you will then have a day of rest and relaxation at your hotel.

 Experience the beauty and buzz of the Sinhalese religious retreat, nestled along a lakeside in the mountainous terrain.
 Kandy - a Buddhist pilgrimage center, is renowned for its gem stores, markets, shops, while also home to the UNESCO Temple of the Sacred Tooth Relic.
 Explore the natural surroundings, speak to locals and stock up on energy in this beautiful mountain city.
 Here, you’ll be kindly welcomed and encouraged to try local bites to eat.